 - ii) the Zone Holds and LowZone Holds (where present on the boulder) in a second color (different from the Starting Holds and Top); and - iii) which Artificial Holds and Structures are part of the boulder (e.g., by hold color), though when a boulder's holds need to be demarcated by tape in order to sufficiently differentiate the boulder from other nearby boulders, a base layer of tape, using a different color from the Starting Holds, Top, and Zone(s), shall be used on each of the boulder's holds, where the markings of Rules 8.2.2(d)(i) and (ii) shall be on top of the base layer of tape, such that the base layer remains evident, in each case using a color different from all other demarcations on the Climbing Surface.
-An example of these markings shall be installed within the Isolation Zone, which should be the same for the entire duration of a competition round for a given category.
+An example of these markings (including examples of Artificial Holds demarcated as downclimb holds, and therefore not part of any boulder) shall be installed within the Isolation Zone, which should be the same for the entire duration of a competition round for a given category.

 - 8.2.3 Multiple Categories may compete on some of the same boulders.
-For example, Youth D's and Youth C's may compete on the same boulders. - 8.2.4 For Isolation Format Boulder competitions, a timing system shall be used in each round to display the time remaining within each Preparation Period and Climbing Period.
-The timing system shall: - a) be visible to all competitors on the field of play and in each Transit Zone; and - b) show the time remaining within the relevant period, rounded up to whole seconds; and - c) provide audio signals to announce: - i) the beginning and the end of each Climbing Period; and - ii) when one (1) minute remains within each Climbing Period; and - iii) a five (5) second countdown at the end of each period.
+For example, Youth D's and Youth C's may compete on the same boulders. - 8.2.4 For Isolation Format or Rotation Redpoint Format Boulder competitions rounds, a timing system shall be used in each round to display the time remaining within each Preparation Period and Climbing Period.
+The timing system shall: - a) be visible to all competitors on the field of play and in each Transit Zone; and - b) show the time remaining within the relevant period, rounded up to whole seconds; and - c) provide audio signals to announce: - i) the beginning and the end of each Climbing Period; and - when one (1) minute remains within each Climbing Period; and - iii) a five (5) second countdown at the end of each period.